chaosdorf/freitagsfoo-bot/README.md

-# freitagsfoo-telegram-bot
+# freitagsfoo-bot
-Posts changes to freitagsfoo.json to Telegram groups.
+Posts changes to freitagsfoo.json to Matrix rooms.